-Worked on farm.
-Became citizen.
+Worked on a farm.
+Became a citizen.
 Lives in Chatsworth, Georgia.

-Walks across street to vacant lot to gather dandelion greens for salad.
+Walked across the street to a vacant lot to gather dandelion greens for salad.

-Boys and Girls Club calls 911 saying non-English speaking old woman who “can’t get around too well,” is “walking around looking for something like, vegetation, to cut down” and put in bag.
+Boys and Girls Club called 911 saying non-English speaking old woman who “can’t get around too well,” is “walking around looking for something like, vegetation, to cut down and put in a bag.”

-Observe her cutting dandelion and putting in bag.
+Peering cautiously from behind some bushes, they see her cutting dandelion greens and putting them in a bag.

-Two cops point guns, order her to drop knife.
+Two cops point guns at her, order her to drop the knife.